NomanWahdat/EAD-Project/README.md

 Explore the intersection of computational power and user-centric design with the Data Processing Application, where the utilization of Web Workers transforms complex calculations into a seamless and efficient experience.

+ Instructions on how to run the project locally:
+  Clone the Repository:  Open the Project in a Code Editor: Open the project folder in your preferred code editor (e.g., Visual Studio Code, Atom, Sublime Text). *Install Dependencies (if any): Check if there are any dependencies listed in the project and install them.
+Use the command: npm install *Run the Application Locally: e.g., Visual Studio Code, Atom, Sublime Text

 Resources:

 MDN Web Docs on Web Workers: https://developer.mozilla.org/en-